+(2) The Municipality must give notice of the application in the media as contemplated in section 92(2).
 (3) The Municipality must notify the Surveyor-General of an approval in terms of subsection (1), and the Surveyor-General must endorse the records of the Surveyor-General's office to reflect the amendment or cancellation of the subdivision.

-(4) An approval of a subdivision in respect of which an amendment or cancellation is approved in terms of subsection (1), remains valid for the remainder of the period contemplated in section 65(5) applicable to the initial approval of the subdivision, calculated from the date of approval of the amendment or cancellation in terms of subsection (1).
+(4) An approval of a subdivision in respect of which an amendment or cancellation is approved in terms of subsection (1), remains valid for the remainder of the period contemplated in section 65(6) applicable to the initial approval of the subdivision, calculated from the date of approval of the amendment or cancellation in terms of subsection (1).

-69 Exemption of subdivisions and consolidations
+68 Exemption of subdivisions

-(1) The subdivision or consolidation of land in the following circumstances does not require the approval of the Municipality:
+(1) The subdivision of land in the following circumstances does not require the approval of the Municipality:

-- (a) if the subdivision or consolidation arises from the implementation of a court ruling; - (b) if the subdivision or consolidation arises from an expropriation; - (c) a minor amendment of the common boundary between two or more land units if the resulting change in area of any of the land units is not more than 10 per cent; - (d) the registration of a servitude or lease agreement for the provision or installation of- - water pipelines, electricity transmission lines, sewer pipelines, gas pipelines or oil and petroleum product pipelines by or on behalf of an organ of state or service provider; - (ii) telecommunication lines by or on behalf of a licensed telecommunications operator; - (iii) the imposition of height restrictions;

-- (e) the exclusive utilisation of land for agricultural purposes, if the utilisation- - (i) requires approval in terms of legislation regulating the subdivision of agricultural land; and - (ii) does not lead to urban expansion. - (f) the subdivision and consolidation of a closed public place with an abutting erf; and - (g) the granting of a right of habitation or usufruct.
+- (a) if the subdivision arises from the implementation of a court ruling; - (b) if the subdivision arises from an expropriation; - (c) a minor amendment of the common boundary between two or more land units if the resulting change in area of any of the land units is not more than 10 per cent; - (d) the registration of a servitude or lease agreement for the provision or installation of- - (i) water pipelines, electricity transmission lines, sewer pipelines, gas pipelines or oil and petroleum product pipelines by or on behalf of an organ of state or service provider; - (ii) telecommunication lines by or on behalf of a licensed telecommunications operator; - (iii) the imposition of height restrictions; - (e) the exclusive utilisation of land for agricultural purposes, if the utilisation- - (i) requires approval in terms of legislation regulating the subdivision of agricultural land; and - (ii) does not lead to urban expansion. - (f) the subdivision of a closed public place and closed public roadway, provided that will be consolidation with an abutting erf; and - (g) the granting of a right of habitation or usufruct. - (h) The subdivision of land for the purpose of the construction or alteration of roads or any other matter related thereto. - (i) The subdivision of land in order to bring about its conveyance to a local authority, semistate institution or other statutory body. - (j) The subdivision of land in order to bring about its conveyance from a local authority, semistate institution or other statutory body.
+This does not, however, include land units which are alienated for development. - (k) The subdivision of land where the State may require a survey, whether or not the State is the land-owner. - (I) The subdivision of land in existing housing schemes in order to make private property ownership possible.